While searching for a topic for my next blog, I went to my comments folder and found a request we received from one of our subscribers:

 so many ingredients?
 I think these would be considered "village foods."

-This seems like an ideal time to feature weekday Greek village meals that are appetizing and healthy, while going easy on the wallet.
+Having been raised by a mom who celebrated horio (village) foods from Karpathois, it seemed like an ideal time to feature weekday Greek village meals that are appetizing and healthy, while going easy on the wallet.
 Inspired, I went to work on turning Aphrodite’s request into this week’s post, bringing that time-honored simplicity into our lives.

 Most of these dishes make great leftovers, and the salad can be made ahead, adding the dressing just before serving.